22 Reconstruction

 The Klan branded itself along themes similar to groups that arose in Scotland in previous centuries — many rural Americans were of Scotch-Irish ancestry — but mostly traced their lineage to America’s Anglo-Saxon founders.
 They dressed in hoods to scare Blacks into thinking they were ghosts of dead Confederate soldiers coming back to haunt them.
 Just as Nazis appropriated the previously peaceful swastika symbol, the Klan used conical hats similar to the capirote worn in Spain on Easter to represent equality and anonymity during confession.
 Union forces confronted the KKK, virtually dismantling the original “social club” by enforcing Ulysses S. Grant’s 1871 Ku Klux Klan Act.
 Some Klansmen even escaped to Canada, of all places.
 A new Klan emerged around 1915.
 But eventually, President Grant instructed Union forces to stand down and they ceded territory to the other vigilantes.
 While Grant had the reputation for being “the Butcher” because of the ruthlessness of the Vicksburg and Overland Campaigns, his battlefield experiences only made him hate war.
 The last thing he wanted under his presidency was a resumption of the Civil War.
 Obviously, at some point, Southerners would end up controlling the South; the Union couldn’t occupy the region forever.

 Just before he left office, on Christmas Day 1868, President Andrew Johnson offered amnesty to all Confederates.
 Under Grant, they returned to power.
-In 1872, Congress granted ex-Confederates amnesty from Section 3 of the Fourteenth Amendment, which bars from office anyone who has engaged in insurrection or rebellion against the U.S. that has previously sworn to uphold the Constitution (this is the section that Colorado’s Supreme Court used to bar Trump from running in that state’s primary in 2024).
+In 1872, Congress granted ex-Confederates amnesty from Section 3 of the Fourteenth Amendment, which bars anyone from office who has engaged in insurrection or rebellion against the U.S. that has previously sworn to uphold the Constitution (this is the section that Colorado’s Supreme Court used to bar Trump from running in that state’s primary in 2024).
 Former Confederates won back control of most areas by the early 1870s, with the understanding that they couldn’t re-institute slavery.
 They were led by Yellow Dog Democrats who favored voting for former Confederates, even a cowardly “yellow dog,” over anyone else.
 While Republicans briefly controlled South Carolina, Louisiana, and Florida backed by federal troops, Democratic Redeemer governments won control of the entire Southeast by 1877, and they disenfranchised black male voters.
 Redemptionists redeemed Whites from the “negro misrule” of early Reconstruction.
 Mississippi’s 1890 constitutional convention put it bluntly: “Let us tell the truth if it bursts the bottom of the Universe…We came here to exclude the negro.
 Nothing short of that will answer.”
 Despite their party’s name, the Redeemer Democrats subverted bona fide democracy in favor of an apartheid-like system that ruled through violence and intimidation.
 Their counter-revolutionary success is why some historians claim the North won the war, but the South won Reconstruction.

 In Wilmington, North Carolina in 1898, for instance, 2k white Democrats overthrew an elected bi-racial Fusionist government (Republicans and Populists), killing hundreds and burning down a black-owned newspaper and the local Republican headquarters.
 Commentators spun the Wilmington Insurrection as a “race riot,” which it was, but with the implication that Blacks initiated it when really it was a violent coup led by supremacists.
 In today’s culture wars, Florida’s GOP is requiring that teachers equivocate both sides’ violence in racial massacres — mentioning Ocoee, Tulsa & Rosewood in particular — unnecessarily rectifying the image of old school Democrats instead of cashing in on, what was then, their own party’s forward thinking.
 But party identities shift so much historically that they become meaningless within a few decades.
 Wilmington demonstrates how insurrections can occur, supposedly, within the system rather than declaring themselves as outright revolutionaries.
 Democrats forced Republicans to sign the requisite paperwork at gunpoint, keeping it all within the system.
 Journalist Adam Serwer wrote that Wilmington’s insurrectionists “believed themselves not usurpers of the established political order, but agents of its restoration because, as they put it, the Framers ‘did not anticipate the enfranchisement of an ignorant population of African origin’.”